- WPI Residential Network (ResNet)

 Microsoft Office 2011 for Macintosh is fully supported at WPI.
 If you have Office 2008, you will be able to upgrade to Office 2011 once you arrive on campus through the Microsoft Campus License Agreement.

-Microsoft Office 2013 is available through the Campus License Agreement and fully supported.
+Microsoft Office 2010 is fully supported.

 Campus License Agreement